Resources for Families

 COPES COVID-19 Emotional Support Line

 Family & Children's Services has launched the COPES COVID-19 Emotional Support Line.
 Call 918-744-4800.
-Call 24/7 if you are having a hard time coping and adapting during this pandemic.
+Call 24/7 if you are having a hard time and need some extra help.
 Their trained mental health professionals are ready to help alleviate anxiety and stress, day or night.

 Financial Navigator Program